eizoflexscan/docker-rstudio-server/README.md

  	rm /tmp/build_logins.sh
 ```

-### Remove the package list to reduce image size.
-Note: do this as the last thing of the build process as installs can fail due to this!
+### Step 9: Reduce image size
-# Additional cleanup
+Remove the R package list to reduce image size.
+This is done as the last thing of the build process, instead within step 4,  as installs can fail due to this!

 ```
 RUN apt-get clean && \